 Create Zones– Our garage is small and we don’t have storage space in our home so I have to use part of the garage for storage.
 Creating zones makes it easy to find what you need and keeps things organized.
 Make sure you leave plenty of space for the vehicles even if you have to mark it off on the floor with tape.

 Use Vertical Space– Store as much on the walls as possible.
 Use pegboard or a wall organizing system to get things off the floor and on the walls.
 Keep the daily or often used necessities at hand.
 Store little used items up high, you can even hang storage shelves from the ceiling.
 Make sure to secure heavy objects for safety reasons.
 Keep a step stool or small ladder handy to reach the little used or seasonal items.

-I know what I’ll be doing this Saturday.
+I know what I’ll be doing this weekend.
 What about you?